whitebloc/rbpi_wifi_robot/README.md

 I have modify the robot to make the radar (ultrasonic sensor) now there are an usb connection between an arduino card and the raspberry pi 3B+

+if tou want a security to the wireless network tou can edit /etc/hostapd/hostapd.conf file

 "# rbpi_wifi_robot: last update " 10/06/2019 15:02:09,19 .

 "# rbpi_wifi_robot: last update " 10/06/2019 15:03:50,60 .